billodiallo/form_rails/README.md

 This is an active record project built to reflect active record association(models associations) and validations.
 #### Did the following tasks:

+This project consist on a Ruby on Rails server that includes Controls, Views and Models to create an User with 3 parametters: Username, Email and Password.
+These parametters are validated through the Model, and the user can create new users and update existing users using the url http://localhost:3000/users/new and http://localhost:3000/user/{id}/edit/

 - [x] Created a User model
 - [x] Created a Post model
 - [x] Created a Comment model